subu2015/reading_teacher/README.md

 # 📚 Reading Teacher

-An advanced AI-powered reading assistant designed specifically for 5-year-old children learning to read English.
+An AI-powered reading assistant designed for ~5-year-old children learning to read English.
 This comprehensive system combines story generation, speech recognition, adaptive learning, and detailed assessment to create a personalized reading experience.

 ## 🌟 Advanced Features